nick-bytes/spendify/README.md

 ![Logo](https://github.com/tejasbadone/budgeto/blob/main/assets/app_icon.png?raw=true)

 Spendify is a money management prototype app that allows users to split their income into customizable categories of "need," "expenses," and "savings."
-With features like autopay for bills, manual and planning tools for emergency funds and car purchases, Budgeto helps users stay on top of their finances and reach their financial goals.
+With features like autopay for bills, manual and planning tools for emergency funds and car purchases, Spendify helps users stay on top of their finances and reach their financial goals.

-Budgeto is a comprehensive money management app designed to help users take control of their finances.
-With Budgeto, users can easily split their income into customizable categories, including "need," "expenses," and "savings."
+Spendify is a comprehensive money management app designed to help users take control of their finances.
+With Spendify, users can easily split their income into customizable categories, including "need," "expenses," and "savings."
 The app's default settings allocate 50% to needs, 30% to expenses, and 20% to savings, but users can adjust these percentages as needed to suit their individual financial goals.

 The "need" category includes an autopay feature that allows users to set a date and time for bills to be paid automatically, as well as the ability to add payees with their account numbers for easy direct bill payments.
 The "expenses" category includes a direct pay feature.